 - A. These Financial Policies shall be used to guide major policy initiatives and shall be incorporated or summarized in the adopted biennial budget document. - B. The City of Lynnwood shall prepare and adopt a biennial budget in accordance with Chapter 35A.34 RCW, Chapter 2.72 LMC, and these Policies.
 Fiscal years shall begin on January 1st and conclude on December 31st. - C. For clarity, the budget document required by RCW 35A.34.070 and LMC 2.72.030 shall be referred to as the "proposed preliminary budget", and the budget document required by RCW 35A.34.080-100 and LMC 2.72.040 shall be referred to the "Preliminary Budget". - D. Pursuant to the opinion of the Municipal Research and Services Center (MRSC) published on October 30, 2015, the City shall conduct a minimum of two public hearings on the Preliminary Budget, and a minimum of one public hearing fixing the final budget.
-One of the two public hearings required for the Preliminary Budget may be the public hearing required for the property tax levy. - E. The Preliminary Budget shall include reference to these Financial Policies, including: - An assessment of its conformance to the Financial Policies and an explanation if there are areas of non-conformance. - ii.
+One of the two public hearings required for the Preliminary Budget may be the public hearing required for the property tax levy. - E. The Preliminary Budget shall include reference to these Financial Policies, including: - i.
+An assessment of its conformance to the Financial Policies and an explanation if there are areas of non-conformance. - ii.
 References as to how the Financial Policies were used to develop recommendations for balancing the budget.

-1 2 proposed preliminary budget, Preliminary Budget, adopted budget, and the midial modification of the adopted budget shall be based upon, and consistent, with: 3 i.
-The Community Vision.
-4 5 ii.
-Performance management/measurement techniques and principals set forth by the Mayor.
-6 7 iii.
-The method of Budgeting for Outcomes (BFO), also known as Priority-Based Budgeting, as indicated in Resolution 2015-05.
-8 9 ral Fund budget requests in the Preliminary Budget and the mid-biennial ication shall include a written assessment of: 10 i.
-H ow the proposal is consistent with and furthers the Community Vision.
-11 12 13 (c hether the service or program is mandatory (required by law) or discretionary ptional), and whether the service or program can be achieved through other eans.
-14 iii.
-Tl ne degree to which the service or program is fiscally sustainable.
-15 H. The b oudget should provide for adequate maintenance of capital assets.
-16 17 oudget process shall be consistent with and integrated with long-term forecasting ingoing financial reporting.
-18 J. It is th ne policy of the City of Lynnwood to adopt structurally-balanced budgets.
-19 i.
-A structurally-balanced budget shall mean: 20 a.
-Ongoing expenditures shall be provided for by anticipated ongoing revenue.
-21 b.
-Ongoing expenditures do not include: 22 (1) "One-time" items such as capital outlay, projects or studies.
-23 24 (2) Allocations to other funds dependent on general revenues sufficient to balance dependent budgets (i.e.: Street Fund, Solid Waste Fund).
-25 ii.
-A nticipated ongoing revenues may include: 26 a.
-Reoccurring revenue such as taxes, fees, etc. 27 28 b.
-A reasonable amount of resources remaining unspent from the previous year's budget based on historical experience and an assessment of the current budget.
-29 30 C. A portion of the unencumbered fund balance above the minimum levels established by this policy.
-31 d.
-Reoccurring transfers from other funds.
-32 K. The N Mayor shall submit a balanced Preliminary Budget.
+- F. The proposed preliminary budget, Preliminary Budget, adopted budget, and the midbiennial modification of the adopted budget shall be based upon, and consistent, with: - i.
+The Community Vision. - ii.
+Performance management/measurement techniques and principals set forth by the Mayor. - iii.
+The method of Budgeting for Outcomes (BFO), also known as Priority-Based Budgeting, as indicated in Resolution 2015-05. - G. General Fund budget requests in the Preliminary Budget and the mid-biennial modification shall include a written assessment of: - i.
+How the proposal is consistent with and furthers the Community Vision. - ii.
+Whether the service or program is mandatory (required by law) or discretionary (optional), and whether the service or program can be achieved through other means. - iii.
+The degree to which the service or program is fiscally sustainable. - H. The budget should provide for adequate maintenance of capital assets. - I. The budget process shall be consistent with and integrated with long-term forecasting and ongoing financial reporting. - J. It is the policy of the City of Lynnwood to adopt structurally-balanced budgets. - i.
+A structurally-balanced budget shall mean: - a.
+Ongoing expenditures shall be provided for by anticipated ongoing revenue. - b.
+Ongoing expenditures do not include: - (1) "One-time" items such as capital outlay, projects or studies. - (2) Allocations to other funds dependent on general revenues sufficient to balance dependent budgets (i.e.: Street Fund, Solid Waste Fund). - ii.
+Anticipated ongoing revenues may include: - a.
+Reoccurring revenue such as taxes, fees, etc. - b.
+A reasonable amount of resources remaining unspent from the previous year's budget based on historical experience and an assessment of the current budget. - c.
+A portion of the unencumbered fund balance above the minimum levels established by this policy. - d.
+Reoccurring transfers from other funds. - K. The Mayor shall submit a balanced Preliminary Budget. - a.

-a.
 The Mayor's budget proposal shall balance all city funds.